LED Lighting Saves UK’s National Art Treasures

-With gigantic leaps-and-bounds occurring in LED lighting tech over the last few years, more and more large institutions are beginning to adopt it.
-Indeed, the UK’s most famous art institution, the National Gallery recently completed a big switch to LED from the tungsten lamps it formerly used…
+With gigantic leaps occurring in LED technology over the last few years, more large institutions are beginning to adopt it.
+Indeed, the UK’s most famous art institution, the National Gallery recently completed a big switch from tungsten lamps to LED, as you'll see when you read this LED Monkey blog…

 No Harmful UV Rays!

-However, concerns were voiced that the ultra-violet (UV) rays emitted both by the sun and by the high-powered tungsten lamps the gallery used, were causing damage to the culturally and financially irreplaceable works of art, and a new system of LED lighting was duly installed.
+However, there were concerns, that the ultra-violet (UV) rays emitted both by the sun and by the high-powered tungsten lamps the gallery used, were causing damage to the culturally and financially irreplaceable works of art.
+As a result, a new system of LED lighting was duly installed.

 Unlike conventional halogen, tungsten and general incandescent bulbs, LED light doesn't contain any UV element.
 This makes it much better for fragile artwork AND for your skin!